Chapter 8: Starting Open Science methodologies and initiation within your own network

 A continuous assessment and communication with our peers

-The last but very important step of our plan is about continuous learning and improvement.
-Our goal is to transform how we are working as scientists - everything we do in the working group builds towards this goal.
-Shortly after establishing the working group, we set out to get a snapshot of the current progress in OS practices in our department.
-We create yearly evaluation surveys in which we ask about the enthusiasm and reality of adopting OS.
+Last but not least, building and maintaining an OS working group is constant learning and improvement.
+Our goal is to transform how we work as scientists - everything we do in the working group builds towards this goal.
+Shortly after establishing the working group, we set out to get a snapshot of our department’s current progress in OS practices.
+We create yearly evaluation surveys asking about the enthusiasm and reality of adopting OS.
 In these anonymous surveys, we ask people’s opinions about our workshops, newsletters and ambitions in general.
-Then, we use this information not only to create new content but also to improve our own work and set the focus for the coming year.
-Apart from this anonymous evaluation, it is even more important to be in constant exchange with our peers outside of the group and the department’s seniors.
-As they provide guidance and very valuable feedback, we can use them to further improve.
-So don’t fear the feedback!
+Then, we use this information to create new content, improve our work and set the focus for the coming year.
+Apart from this anonymous evaluation, it is even more important to constantly exchange with our peers outside of the group and the department’s seniors.
+We can use them to further improve as they provide guidance and valuable feedback.
+So don’t fear the feedback.

 Our networking and linked initiatives: